30 St Mary Axe

 Church of St Ethelburga

 Perhaps the finest surviving medieval church in the City is the 13th-century Church of St Ethelburga near Liverpool St station, which...

-On the 42nd floor of a 183m-high tower, this circular bar has expansive views over the city that stretch for miles on a clear day.
-The...
+On the 42nd floor of the 183m-high Tower 42, this circular bar has expansive views over the City that stretch for miles on clear days....

 30 St Mary Axe · interesting places nearby

 30 St Mary Axe information

 Nicknamed 'the Gherkin' for its unusual shape, 30 St Mary Axe is arguably the City's most distinctive skyscraper, dominating the skyline despite actually being slightly smaller than the neighbouring NatWest Tower.
 Built in 2003 by award-winning Norman Foster, the Gherkin’s futuristic exterior has become an emblem of modern London – as recognisable as Big Ben and the London Eye.